Damage to the white matter tissue in the brain

 Was your child recently diagnosed with cerebral palsy?

 Cerebral palsy is caused by brain injury or brain malformation that occurs before, during, or immediately after birth while the infant’s brain is under development.
 But how a brain injury affects a child’s motor functioning and intellectual abilities is highly dependent on the nature of a brain injury, where the damage occurs, and how severe it is.

-The cause of cerebral palsy is brain injury or brain malformation that occurs while the brain is developing — before, during, or after birth.
-Cerebral palsy affects muscle control, muscle coordination, muscle tone, reflex, posture and balance.
-It can also impact fine motor skills, gross motor skills and oral motor functioning.
+The cause of cerebral palsy is a brain injury or brain malformation that occurs while the brain is developing — before, during, or after birth.
+As a result of the brain damage during brain development a child’s muscle control, muscle coordination, muscle tone, reflex, posture and balance can be affected.
+It can also impact a child’s fine motor skills, gross motor skills, and oral motor functioning.

 Every case of cerebral palsy is unique to the individual.
-This is due in part by the type of injury and the timing of the injury to the developing brain.
+This is due in part by the type of injury, extent of injury, and the timing of injury to the developing brain.
 The brain damage that causes cerebral palsy is a result of either:

 The brain damage that causes motor impairment in cerebral palsy results from one of four types of brain injury or brain malformation.

 When a parent first learns that their child has received a cerebral palsy diagnosis, they question “What caused my child’s cerebral palsy?”
 Cause can not always be definitively determined in every instance.
 However, knowing about what caused a child’s condition can be helpful.